jfhbrook/matanuska/README.md

 - PS1/PS2 support
   - `SET PS1` and `SET PS2`?
   - also `HISTSIZE` and `HISTFILESIZE`
+- Test/optimize global variables
+  - The for loop reveals some weird bytecode
+  - The variable tests only cover let/assign, not access

+### Up Next

+- Support `next` and `continue` keywords in loops
+- GOTO
+- Break up format tests
 - Type-checking compiler
   - Implement type analogues to operations
   - Simulated stack in the compiler

-### Up Next

 - Add `tflint` and `terraform validate`
 - Add trace events to parser and compiler
 - Swap out `pino` for a different logger in grabthar